Skip to main content

 Tiro MCP tools are designed around a Progressive Disclosure pattern — load metadata first, details only when needed.
 The workflows below show how to chain tools for common tasks while keeping token usage minimal.

 New to Tiro MCP?
-Start with the Overview to understand the architecture, then set up Authentication before trying these workflows.
+Start with the Overview to understand the architecture, then set up your client before trying these workflows.

 Step-by-step